Related Content

 Connecting trains to Hoje Tastrup are available from multiple stations in central Copenhagen.

-to Sweden (and Norway)
+to Sweden (and Norway by train)

 Two train services cross the spectacular Oresund Bridge between Denmark and Sweden.